Back to blog

 const { message } = req.body;

-// req.safePromptResult is available here if you need it
+// req.safePromptResult is available here if you want it

 });